opekope2/OptiGUI-Legacy/README.md

 * `professions` additionally accepts the value `_wandering_trader` to replace the GUI of a wandering trader.

+## Currently broken features

+* Custom name matching in .properties [#19](https://github.com/opekope2/OptiGUI/issues/19)
+* Llama carpet matching in .properties [#21](https://github.com/opekope2/OptiGUI/issues/21)

+These have been broken for a while and probably need a server-side mod to get the required info to the client.

 ## FAQ

 ### Can I use this mod in a modpack?